-Since 2017, Sydney Festival’s brochure covers have focused on the faces of the Festival: the fans, the artists, the people behind the scenes and the people in the seats at the shows.
+Since 2017, Sydney Festival’s artwork has focused on the faces of the Festival: the artists, the volunteers, the people behind the scenes, and the fans in the seats at the shows.

 For 2021, our artwork pays tribute to First Nations people who have been an integral part of the unfolding story of Sydney Festival during Wesley Enoch’s tenure as Festival Director.

 Four portraits were created by artist Thea Anamara Perkins, an Arrernte and Kalkadoon woman whose work Poppy Chicka was a finalist in this year’s Archibald Prize.